last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 Based on the requirements and previous experience I decided the site would use some form of static site generator.
 Things such as plugins, changable themes and more advanced CMS features just seemed out of scope for my personal site and more hassle than it would be worth.
-Keeping my ear faily close to the ground within this area there were multiple options I knew of:
+Keeping my ear fairly close to the ground within this area there were multiple options I knew of:

 - 11ty - a node based generator.
 Multiple writing and template formating.